NetworkGradeLinux/mion/docs/building-images.rst

   components included in the image.
 This is placed in the ``mirror`` directory within the output directory.
 It can be published and used as a mirror or a premirror for subsequent builds.

+* ``--enable-mender``: Enable the inclusion of Mender layers in BBLAYERS.
+These layers are required to build Mender images but prevent the building of non-Mender images.
+This option is typically used along with a system profile which is configured for Mender integration.

 * ``--dl-dir DL_DIR``: Set the path for the downloads directory.
 The default value is ``build/downloads``.